sagittarius-a/kb/README.md

 manage my keyboard layouts.

-Since I need to switch keyboard layouts quite often (when I do not have a custom X11 layout installed), I wrote a wrapper around setxkbmap to switch from keybaord layout easily.
+Since I need to switch keyboard layouts quite often (when I do not have a custom X11 layout installed), I wrote a wrapper around `setxkbmap` to switch from several keyboard layouts easily.

 I designed this utility to be integrated in my xmobar configuration.